What is Pilates?

 “Physical fitness is the first requisite of happiness”.
 Joseph H. Pilates, the creator of the Pilates method, wrote this in 1945 in the “Return to life through Contrology”.
 Difficult to explain in few words what’s Pilates, yet teachers have to answer this question.

 Pilates is an exercise program beneficial for the whole body, mind and spirit.
-Pilates helps with body alignment, posture, breathing, it tones and strengthen the entire muscolature, it doesn’t matter the age, gender.
+Pilates helps with body alignment, posture, breathing, it tones and strengthen, it doesn’t matter the age not the gender.
 It’s the perfect progression after a rehabilitation program.
 It’s the perfect program for conditioning athletes as well.
 Performed just on the mat or using the machines, Pilates will give you tremendous power in the core that it will help the spine in every day movement or your favorite recreational activity.

 Who can practice Pilates?

 Everybody can practice Pilates.
 This doesn’t mean that it is for everybody.
 Pilates is appropriate at all ages at all physical levels: man, women, kids, seniors, athletes, pregnant women etc..

 Depending on your personal goals, availability and budget, Pilates should be practiced 2-3 times a week, especially if it’s the only physical activity.
 1-2 times a week for people who practice other sports with consistency.
 Athletes should add 1 session a week to their weekly fitness regimen to improve their physical connection and strengthen the core.

 The fact that you like Pilates or you don’t, often depends on the very first experience and therefore the first teacher you had.

 Sometimes you don’t feel satisfied after a class because maybe the teacher is not the right teacher for you.
 It would be better not to stop at the first impression and try other Pilates classes with different teachers.